mcp-team/mcp-starter-pack/guides/union_find.md

 ##### Connect 3 to 1:
 At first this case may look confusing.
 Why did I decide to connect 3 to 7 instead of 3 to 1?

 In union find the general rule is to connect the parent of one group to the parent of the other.
 This prevents the group from breaking.
 In this case we could connect 3 to 1 because 3 is a root so it won't really effect the group.
 But let's say I wanted to connect 0 to 1.
-If I were to do that 0, 1, 7 will be connected but 3 wouldn't be, now our graph is all wrong.
+If I were to do that 0, 1, and 7 will be connected but 3 wouldn't be, now our graph is all wrong.
 So to prevent this we always connect the parent of a group to the parent of another group.

+That's a very simple example, but you should play around with more cases and try to figure out when not connecting the parent will break our data structure!

 ![example graph](images/union_find_8.png)
 ##### Connect 4 to 3: